 Brion Riborn performs nationally & internationally for Festivals, Universities, Coffee Houses, Night Clubs and House Shows.
 He has performed at arenas as well as small, back yard, private events and is able to adapt to the venue, making his sound larger or smaller as necessary.
-Always engaging, his original music will leave you singing along and wondering why you hadn't heard it before.
-When he covers another musician's song, he has a unique way of freshly interpreting it while honoring the original spirit of the song.
+He also tours with his original band (that is also very talented at covering popular songs), Barelyon, that he fronts alongside vocalist Leona CW.
+Always engaging, their original music will leave you singing along and wondering why you hadn't heard it before.
+When they cover another musician's song, they have a unique way of freshly interpreting it while honoring the original spirit of the song.

 Throughout 2009, Riborn worked on the independent film "Annabelle & Bear".
-Much of his music is featured on the soundtrack and throughout the film, which debuted in Detroit in February 2010 and continued on the film festival circuit throughout the year.
+Much of his original scoring and music is featured on the soundtrack and throughout the film, which debuted in Detroit in February 2010 and continued on the film festival circuit throughout the year and into 2011.
+As a solo artist, he's released two EPs, two full-length studio albums, a live album, and a series of digital singles.
+He is also known to collaborate with musicians in different genres on remixes—-or as he calls them, “reinterpretations”—-of his existing material.

 "Brion Riborn knows how to write a good song...
 On his latest release, Mediocrity Is An Adequate Lover, Riborn crafts an album that seems to confide in its listener rather than simply broadcasting.
 The production is tight and close, and the songs draw you in." - Chris Barth, Review You (Jul 15, 2011)